About Kriel Lodge and

 the Tmat paeuy Community

-• Good fortune and long life
+• Good fortune and longevity

 • Loyalty and harmony — Sarus Cranes mate for life